sajusal/sros-gnoi-cert/README.md

 ## Certificate Authority (CA)

-For this tutorial, we using [Containerlab](https://containerlab.dev/cmd/tools/cert/ca/create/)) to generate the CA certificate and key.
+For this tutorial, we are using [Containerlab](https://containerlab.dev/cmd/tools/cert/ca/create/)) to generate the CA certificate and key.

 ```
 # containerlab tools cert ca create